What can you do with an old entertainment center?

 Make It Fit

-I took our entertainment center and lopped off the side supports to about 6" and reattached the top.
+I took our entertainment center and lopped off the side supports and reattached the top.
 Now itís perfect for the newer TVs that are too wide for the old entertainment center.
 The other electronic hardware fits beneath the top perfectly.
 Beats throwing away something that still has value.

 Put It to Work around the House